OHCRN/platform/docs/forms.md

 #### Inputs

-- This folder contains low-level components (native HTML elements, or components imported from libraries) and logic for registering or controlling these components with React-Hook-Form.
+- This folder contains low-level components (native HTML elements, or components imported from libraries) and logic for registering or controlling these components with react-hook-form.
-- Styling is in the parent fieldset component.
+- Styling is handled in the parent fieldset component.
 - Inputs are imported into fieldsets, not directly into a form.

 ### Submit button

 - Use <Button type="submit"> with no `onClick` prop.
-This will trigger a submit event on the `form` element.
+This will trigger a submit event on the `form` element and is needed for the react-hook-form integration.

 ### Callouts

-- Link callouts to inputs using a unique ID and `aria-describedby`.
+- Link callouts to inputs using [a unique ID](https://react.dev/reference/react/useId#useid) and `aria-describedby`.
-  - Only link the mobile/tablet callout to the input.
-  - `aria-describedby` will read the callout to screenreaders even if it's visually hidden.
-- Use 2 callout components: One for mobile and tablet (and optionally small desktop, 1024px-1280px) above the label, and one for desktop to the right of the input.
-  - This keeps the visual order and DOM order in sync.
-  - Use `upToSmallDesktop` and `largeDesktop` together.
-  - Use `upToTablet` and `desktop` together.
+- Show & hide callouts using CSS so the callout will remain visible to screenreaders.
+[More info here](https://www.tpgi.com/short-note-on-aria-labelledby-and-aria-describedby/)